Richard S. Hunter

 Richard Sewall Hunter (1909–1991) was a pioneering American color scientist and founder of Hunter Associates Laboratory (HunterLab).
 He is best known as the inventor in 1942 of the Hunter L,a,b color measurement system the precursor to the CIELAB color space.

-Hunter was awarded the David Richardson Medal in 1971.
+Hunter was awarded the David Richardson Medal in 1971 by the Optical Society.

 Biography

 Richard Hunter was born in Washington, D.C., on October 25, 1909, and lived his entire life in northern Virginia.
 He graduated from the former McKinley Technical High School in Washington, DC in 1927 and later that summer took the US Civil Service exam.
 He was offered employment in December 1927 as a "minor Laboratory apprentice" in the colorimetry section of what was then the National Bureau of Standards (now National Institute of Standards and Technology), working with pioneers in the color measurement field like Irwin Priest and Drs.
 Deane B. Judd and Kason S. Gibson, to define the human eye's response to color.
-At night he attended The George Washington University and, after additional studies at Johns Hopkins and MIT, he graduated from GWU in 1937.
+At night he attended The George Washington University and, after additional studies at Johns Hopkins University and Massachusetts Institute of Technology, he graduated from GWU in 1937.

 In 1931, after work done by NBS and other organizations around the world, The International Commission on Illumination (abbreviated CIE for its French name, Commission internationale de l'éclairage) adopted the Y,X,Z color space to numerically define the human eye's, three dimensional response to color.
 Expressed as three numbers between zero and about 110 for Y and X, and 175 for Z, it was difficult for a layperson to comprehend.
 In the late 1930s Richard developed a mathematical transformation of X,Y,Z, to the Hunter α, β scale, (published in NBS Circular C429, July 30, 1942) which evolved in 1948 into the Rd, a, b, scale and became the now familiar Hunter L,a,b scale in 1958.
 The L,a,b color scale ("L" for lightness, zero to 100, "a" for red-green, roughly +50 to -50, and "b" for blue-yellow, again roughly -50 to +50) is much easier for a non-scientist to visualize and continues to be widely used by industry throughout the world today.
 He also designed the tristimulus colorimeter instrument to make the scale easily usable by industry.

-In 1946, after WW II work on, among other things, aimable signaling mirrors (for aircraft survival kits, the previous ones had no way for the user to see where the flash was going, his design was included in the Apollo moon landing survival kits) and aerial flares, he left the Bureau to join Gardner Laboratories where he had previously worked part-time, after hours designing many commercial instruments for the measurement of color and appearance.
+In 1946, after WW II work on, among other things, aimable signaling mirrors (for aircraft survival kits, the previous ones had no way for the user to see where the flash was going, his design was included in the Apollo Moon landing survival kits) and aerial flares, he left the Bureau to join Gardner Laboratories where he had previously worked part-time, after hours designing many commercial instruments for the measurement of color and appearance.